rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/prepare-to-upgrade-a-hardened-cluster-to-k8s-v1-25.md

 1. Edit the RKE2 configuration file:
   1. Update the `profile` field to `cis-1.23`.
   1. Specify the path for the configuration file that you just added: `pod-security-admission-config-file: /etc/rancher/rke2/rancher-psact.yaml`.

-After you perform these steps, you can upgrade the cluster's Kubernetes version through the Rancher UI.
 </TabItem>
 <TabItem value="K3s">
 Follow the [official K3s instructions](https://docs.k3s.io/known-issues#:~:text=Upgrading%20Hardened%20Clusters%20from%20v1.24.x%20to%20v1.25.x), but use a [custom](./rancher-psact.yaml) Rancher PSA configuration template, instead of the configuration provided on the official K3s site.

-After you perform these steps, you can upgrade the cluster's Kubernetes version through the Rancher UI.
 </TabItem>
 </Tabs>

+After you perform these steps, you can upgrade the cluster's Kubernetes version through the Rancher UI:

+1. In the upper left corner, click **☰ > Cluster Management**.
+1. Find the cluster you want to update in the **Clusters** table, and click the **⋮**.
+1. Select **Edit Config**.
+1. In the **Kubernetes Version** dropdown menu, select the version that you would like to use.

 ## Upgrading Custom Hardened Clusters to Kubernetes ≥v1.25